RaphaelIT7/gmod-holylib/README.md

 \- Find out why ConVars are so broken.
 (Serverside `path` command breaks :<)
 \- Look into filesystem handle optimization
 \- Try to fix that one complex NW2 bug.
 NOTE: It seems to be related to baseline updates (Entity Creation/Deletion)
+\- Edit all Arg errors and make them proper errors!

 # The Navigator
 [Modules](https://github.com/RaphaelIT7/gmod-holylib#modules)